How to Write a Cover Letter 2018 - Extensive Guide [+Examples]

 What Is a Cover Letter?

-- Cover Letter definition is: a written document submitted with a job application explaining the applicant's credentials and interest in the open position.
+- A Cover Letter is a written document submitted with a job application explaining the applicant's credentials and interest in the open position.

 Therefore, your resume should all the time be sent together with a Cover Letter that supports and elaborates more on your previous achievements and skills that make you the perfect candidate for this particular job opening.